Oceanwall/flybuy/README.md

 ## How we built it

 We used a web front-end based on Electron to provide cross platform compatibility and a Node.js back-end utilizing the American Airlines Mock Engine data.
 For the front-end, we used HTML5, CSS3, and JavaScript along with the Materialize framework to create an intuitive user interface.
+To support translations, we used Microsoft Azure Cognitive Services in our back-end.

 ## Challenges we ran into